Lasserre Hierarchy for Graph Isomorphism and Homomorphism Indistinguishability: Introduction

-Among such techniques is the Lasserre semidefinite programming hierarchy \cite{lasserre_global_2001} which can be used to relax the integer program for graph isomorphism $\ISO(G, H)$, cf.\@ \cref{sec:systems}.
-This yields a sequence of semidefinite programs, i.e.\@ the level-$t$ Lasserre relaxation of $\ISO(G, H)$ for $t\geq 1$, which are infeasible for more and more non-isomorphic graphs as $t$ grows.
+Among such techniques is the Lasserre semidefinite programming hierarchy \cite{lasserre_global_2001} which can be used to relax the integer quadratic program for graph isomorphism $\ISO(G, H)$, cf.\ \cref{sec:systems}.
+This yields a sequence of semidefinite programs, i.e.\ the level-$t$ Lasserre relaxation of $\ISO(G, H)$ for $t\geq 1$, which are infeasible for more and more non-isomorphic graphs as $t$ grows.
 In~\cite{snook_graph_2014,odonnell_hardness_2014,berkholz_limitations_2015}, it was shown that in general only the level-$\Omega(n)$ Lasserre system of equations can distinguish all non-isomorphic $n$-vertex graphs.
-In~\cite{atserias_definable_2018}, the Lasserre hierarchy was compared with the Sherali--Adams\footnote{Following \cite{atserias_definable_2018}, when referring to the Sherali--Adams relaxation of $\ISO(G, H)$ in this article, we do not refer to the original relaxation \cite{sherali_hierarchy_1990} but to its variant introduced by \cite{atserias_sheraliadams_2013,grohe_pebble_2015}, which corresponds more directly to other graph properties, cf.\@ \Cref{thm:sa} and \cite{grohe_homomorphism_2022}.} linear programming hierarchy \cite{sherali_hierarchy_1990}, which is closely related to the Weisfeiler--Leman algorithm \cite{weisfeiler_construction_1976,atserias_sheraliadams_2013,grohe_pebble_2015}, the arguably most relevant combinatorial method for distinguishing graphs.
-It was shown in \cite{atserias_definable_2018} that there exists a constant $c$ such that, for all graphs $G$ and $H$, if the level-$ct$ Sherali--Adams relaxation of $\ISO(G, H)$ is feasible then so is the level-$t$ Lasserre relaxation, which in turn implies that the level-$t$ Sherali--Adams relaxation is feasible, cf.\@ \cite{laurent_comparison_2003}.
+In~\cite{atserias_definable_2023}, the Lasserre hierarchy was compared with the Sherali--Adams linear programming hierarchy \cite{sherali_hierarchy_1990}, which is closely related to the Weisfeiler--Leman algorithm \cite{weisfeiler_construction_1976,atserias_sheraliadams_2013,grohe_pebble_2015,malkin_sheraliadams_2014}, the arguably most relevant combinatorial method for distinguishing graphs.
+In general and not only for graph isomorphism, feasibility of the level-$t$ Lasserre relaxation of an integer program implies feasibility of its level-$t$ Sherali--Adams relaxation \cite{laurent_comparison_2003}.
+For graph isomorphism, it was shown in \cite{atserias_definable_2023} that the converse holds up to multiplicative offset in the number of levels.
+Thus, perhaps surprisingly, the Lasserre hierarchy is not more powerful than the Sherali--Adams hierarchies when applied to $\ISO(G, H)$.
+More precisely, by \cite[Corollary~6.7]{atserias_definable_2023}, there exists a constant $c$ such that if the level-$ct$ Sherali--Adams relaxation of $\ISO(G, H)$ is feasible for two graphs $G$ and $H$ then so is the level-$t$ Lasserre relaxation.